BELARUS: Conscientious objector jailed

 Seledevsky agreed that no mechanism exists to force those who have the right to initiate new Laws to do so.
 "Nowhere do the Constitutional Court judges have the mechanism to punish anyone.
 We have to rely on the Court's high authority."
 He stressed that "unfortunately" not all Court decisions are applied quickly but insisted that an Alternative Service Law will eventually be adopted.

 "Concerts don't take place in churches"

-Meanwhile, the organisers of a 28 January concert to launch a CD compilation of Christian songs by contemporary composers and performers told Forum 18 that the planned launch at SS Simeon and Helen Catholic Church in central Minsk had to be cancelled.
+Meanwhile, the organisers of a 28 January concert to launch a CD compilation of Christian songs by contemporary composers and performers told Forum 18 that the planned launch in the central Minsk Catholic Church of Saints Simon and Helena (known locally due to its brickwork as the Red Church) had to be cancelled.

 "We began advertising the concert two weeks in advance, but just two days before it was due to take place the church received a call from a secretary at the City Executive Committee who said there would be problems if the concert was not cancelled," Valeria Chernomortseva, one of the organisers of the CD and its launch, told Forum 18 from Minsk on 29 January.
 She said that at the last minute they had to transfer the launch to the nearby offices of the Belarusian Popular Front, an opposition political party.

 Chernomortseva also said that organisers had asked several Minsk churches to host the launch, but they had refused, fearing problems from the authorities as a result.
 She said earlier CDs in the series – this is the fifth – did not face such problems.